DX Torkwase Dyson 1 Lance Gerber - 3000px

 Examining the history and future of black spatial liberation strategies, Dyson’s abstract works grapple with the ways in which space is perceived and negotiated, particularly by black and brown bodies.
 The artist has distilled a vocabulary of poetic forms to address the spaciousness of freedom and question what type of climates are born out of world building.

-Dyson studied Sociology, Social Work, and Fine Arts at Tougaloo College in Mississippi, and received a BFA from Virginia Commonwealth University in Richmond, Virginia, in 1999 and an MFA from the Yale School of Art in New Haven, Connecticut, in 2003.
-She has held one-artist exhibitions at Graham Foundation, Chicago (2018); The Drawing Center, New York (2018); New Orleans Museum of Art, Louisiana (2020); Serpentine Pavilion, Serpentine Galleries, London (2021); Hall Art Foundation, Schloss Derneburg, Germany (2021); Mildred Lane Kemper Art Museum, St. Louis, Missouri (2023); and 'T' Space, Rhinebeck, New York (2023); among others.
+Dyson studied sociology, social work, and fine arts at Tougaloo College in Mississippi (1996), received a BFA from Virginia Commonwealth University in Richmond, Virginia (1999), and an MFA from the Yale School of Art in New Haven, Connecticut (2003).
+She has held solo exhibitions at the Graham Foundation for Advanced Studies in the Fine Arts, Chicago (2018); The Drawing Center, New York (2018); New Orleans Museum of Art, Louisiana (2020); Serpentine Galleries, London (2021); Hall Art Foundation, Schloss Derneburg, Germany (2021); Mildred Lane Kemper Art Museum, St. Louis, Missouri (2023); and 'T' Space, Rhinebeck, New York (2023); among others.
 Dyson was also part of the 13th Shanghai Biennale (2021); 12th Liverpool Biennial, United Kingdom (2023); 12th Seoul Mediacity Biennale, Seoul Museum of Art (2023); and the 81st Whitney Biennial, Whitney Museum of American Art, New York (2024).
-In May 2025, the artist will present Akua, her first major installation with sound in New York City at Brooklyn Bridge Park, commissioned by the Public Art Fund.
-Dyson will create the conceptual design for Superfine: Tailoring Black Style, the Costume Institute's Spring 2025 exhibition at The Metropolitan Museum of Art, New York, which will trace the cultural and historical significance of the Black Dandy from the 18th century to the present day.
+In May 2025, the artist debuted Akua, her first major installation with sound in New York City, at Brooklyn Bridge Park, commissioned by the Public Art Fund.
+Dyson also created the conceptual design for Superfine: Tailoring Black Style, the Costume Institute's Spring 2025 exhibition at The Metropolitan Museum of Art, New York, which will trace the cultural and historical significance of the Black Dandy from the 18th century to the present day.

 Liquid Shadows, Solid Dreams (A Monastic Playground) by Torkwase Dyson